 You can have investors supply you with the funds for down payment in exchange for a percentage of ownership in the business.

 Funds from Seller

-Lastly, the seller can hold a second mortgage on "full standby" (no payments for 2 years).
-This option is very common, but also very "case by case" and in most circumstances a lender will still want you to have some skin in the game.
+Lastly, the seller can hold a second mortgage.
+This option was more common before 2018 as the rules have since been changed, but it is still a viable option, but it is "case by case" and in most circumstances a lender will still want you to have some skin in the game.